david-cattermole/mayaMatchMoveSolver/BUILD.md

 | Autodesk Maya     | **Autodesk Maya 2018**                                |
 | Autodesk Maya API | **201800**                                            |

-NOTE: Other operating systems have not been tested, but may work with only minor modifications. *Maya 2018* has been tested on CentOS 7.x Linux and *Maya 2019* have been known to work on Windows 10.
+NOTE: Other operating systems have not been tested, but may work with only minor modifications. *Maya 2018* has been tested on CentOS 7.x Linux. *Maya 2019* support is experimental and has known bugs.